knokmki612/sandbox-did-web-jwt-vc/README.md

 ## Usage

-Place dotenv to `server/.env` like this:
+Place cert files to `server/dist`, dotenv to `server/.env` like this:

 ```
 KEY=<certificate-key-path>
 CERT=<certificate-path>
 ```

 Then start dev server by `yarn dev`